Music of the Democratic Republic of the Congo

 Papa Wemba and Koffi Olomide, major figures in Soukous music, performing in 1988.

-Congolese music is one of the most influential music forms of the African continent.
-Since the 1930s, Congolese musicians have had a huge impact on the African musical scene and elsewhere.
-Many contemporary genres of music, such as Kenyan benga and Colombian champeta, have been heavily influenced by Congolese music.
-In 2021, Congolese rumba joined the UNESCO list of intangible cultural heritage.

-Prior to the emergence of Congolese rumba, the country's musical scene was dominated by folkloric traditions rooted in oral transmission and communal performance.
-Ethnic associations in urban centers performed using traditional instruments such as the tam-tam (known as mbunda in Lingala and ngoma in many Bantu languages), patenge (a small, skin-covered frame drum), likembe or sanza (thumb piano), lokole, ngomi or lindanda (a gourd-resonated guitar), madimba or balafon, londole, kisakasaka, and others.
-This traditional music was characterized by rhythmic complexity, polyrhythmic percussion, the pentatonic scale, collective polyphonic singing, improvisation, vocal exclamations, handclapping, and dance.
+Congolese music incorporates a variety of musical traditions.
+The traditional music serves as entertainment while expressing customs, emotions, and social values, with each ethnic group developing distinct styles of singing, dancing, and vocal expression, performed at ceremonies including births, marriages, initiations, and funerals.
+Instruments range from drums and slit gongs used for communication to melodic instruments such as the lamellophone sanza and arched harp.
+These traditions are characterized by polyrhythmic percussion, pentatonic scales, collective polyphonic singing, improvisation, vocal exclamations, handclapping, and dance.
+According to Indian writer Vik Sohonie, Congolese rhythms "laid the groundwork for many styles of music across the Atlantic, most notably in Haiti, Cuba, and Brazil.
+Its guitar styles caressed Africa, inspiring artists from Senegal to Somalia to South Africa to South Sudan".

-The urbanization of Léopoldville (now Kinshasa) in the 1930s and the expansion of colonial commercial enterprises introduced Congolese populations to a broad spectrum of foreign musical styles, including Cuban rumba, jazz, blues, biguine, highlife, and bolero.
-These influences contributed to a gradual shift away from purely folkloric traditions.
-Among the key transitional genres was maringa, a Kongo partner dance originating in the former Kingdom of Loango, which flourished in the bar-dancing culture of Brazzaville and Léopoldville.
-Early performances incorporated instruments such as the bass drum, accordion (likembe), and glass bottles used as percussion.
-During the 1940s and 1950s, the arrival of Cuban son recordings played a major role in maringa's transformation into "Congolese rumba", as works by groups like Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente were frequently marketed as "rumba".
+Congolese popular music developed alongside the urban growth of Léopoldville (now Kinshasa) in the 1930s and the expansion of colonial commercial enterprises, which exposed local musicians to global genres such as Cuban rumba, jazz, blues, biguine, highlife, and bolero.
+Among the key transitional genres was the Kongo partner maringa dance, which originated in the former Kingdom of Loango, and later flourished in the bar-dancing culture of Brazzaville and Léopoldville in the 1920s–1940s, with early performances using instruments such as the bass drum, accordion (likembe), and glass bottles used as percussion.
+During the 1940s and 1950s, the arrival of Cuban son recordings played a major role in maringa's transformation into "Congolese rumba", as works by groups like Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente were often marketed as "rumba".